Which lift pass is best for me? Serre Chevalier lift passes…

 “Actually, I won’t be skiing”

 No problem!
-You can still use the ski lifts with an ‘on foot’ lift pass.
+You can still use the ski lifts with a ‘pedestrian’ lift pass.
 We have written a handy article for non-skiers in Serre Chevalier here.

 Can we buy our passes online?